hmlongco/Resolver/Documentation/Resolving.md

 All the view controller knows is that a function was provided that gives it the view model that it wants.

 Note that we're using an injected function to set our variable.
-It's *possbile* to do:
+It's _possible_ to do:

 ```swift
 extension MyViewController: Resolving {